circleci/circleci-docs/jekyll/_cci2/insights.md

 ## Overview
 {: #overview }

-The CircleCI Insights dashboard provides an overview of the health and usage of your repository build processes, allowing users to make better engineering decisions. _Insights_ provides time-series data overviews of credit usage, success rates, pipeline duration, and other pertinent information.
+The CircleCI Insights dashboard provides an overview of the health and usage of your projects' build processes, including time-series and aggreggated data on credit usage, success rates, and pipeline duration.

-This document describes how to access and use the Insights dashboard on CircleCI Cloud and Server.
+This document describes how to access and use the Insights dashboard on CircleCI cloud and server.

 ## Usage
 {: #usage }